rangermeier/vue-d3-axis/README.md

 D3v4's modular structure means you can pull in things like the scaling or colour logic, and leave out DOM functionality if you're using D3 in an environment that 'owns' the DOM -- such as Vue.

-This is a fork for Vue 3 from [vue-d3-axis](https://github.com/seevee/vue-d3-axis), which is a port of the [d3-axis](https://github.com/d3/d3-axis) module into a Vue component and helper functions.
+This is a fork for Vue 3 from [vue-d3-axis](https://github.com/seevee/vue-d3-axis), which itself was a port of the [react-d3-axis](https://github.com/shauns/react-d3-axis).
+All three projects are wrappers around [d3-axis](https://github.com/d3/d3-axis) into a Vue or React component and helper functions.

 ## Examples